White Rose Maths Progression Document

 High quality formative assessment which allows teachers to identify the next steps in children’s learning, allowing them to work with a broad spectrum of mathematically confident.

-Summative Assessment: White Rose Maths 'End of Unit Tests', termly PIRA tests (Year 2), end of year PIRA tests (Year 1) along with teacher assessments provide ‘point in time assessments’ which are recorded on the school’s tracking system.
+Summative Assessment: White Rose Maths 'End of Unit Tests', termly PIRA tests, end of year PIRA tests (Year 1) along with teacher assessments provide ‘point in time assessments’ which are recorded on the school’s tracking system.

 Moderation: Staff take part in Trust wide termly moderation to ensure that teacher judgements are scrutinised and accurate.
-In addition, KS1 end of year assessment data is moderated as part of Norfolk Local Authorities Agreement for Monitoring of Statutory Assessment
+In addition, KS1 end of Key stage assessment data is moderated as part of Norfolk Local Authorities Agreement for Monitoring of Statutory Assessment